 During his post-graduate career, he developed an early affinity for organ transplantation and for cell biology of the liver.
 In order to rekindle his earlier expertise in laboratory research, he won a SHERT/Jean Baxter Fellowship to undertake a second doctorate (MD), a program which supported several MD and PhD students.

-Mr Currie obtained FRCS in General Surgery, and won a RCS/BTS Fellowship to work with Mr K R Prasad in paediatric liver transplantation, which he completed in Leeds in 2010.
-Mr Currie was appointed Consultant Surgeon in 2009, commencing his post as a transplant surgeon at the Royal Infirmary of Edinburgh on return from his Fellowship in 2010.
+Mr Currie obtained FRCS in General Surgery, and won a RCS/BTS Fellowship in paediatric liver transplantation.
+Mr Currie commenced his post as a transplant surgeon at the Royal Infirmary of Edinburgh in 2010.

 Mr Currie’s educational qualifications are:

 - Doctor of Philosophy (PhD)